-- (a) Suspension is the presumed sanction when a lawyer intentionally reveals client confidences or secrets, or uses a current, former, or prospective client's information to the disadvantage of the client, depending on the magnitude of the harm to the current, former, or prospective client or clients, unless the current, former, or prospective client gives informed consent. - (b) Reproval is the presumed sanction when a lawyer recklessly or through gross negligence reveals client confidences or secrets, or uses a current, former, or prospective client's information to the disadvantage of the client, depending on the magnitude of the harm to the current, former, or prospective client or clients, unless the current, former, or prospective client gives informed consent. - (c) Suspension or reproval is the presumed sanction when a lawyer violates rule 4.4 regarding a lawyer's duties concerning inadvertently transmitted writings depending on the harm to the party whose information is inadvertently disclosed.
+- (a) Suspension is the presumed sanction when a licensed paraprofessional intentionally reveals information protected by rule 1.6 of the Rules of Professional Conduct, or uses a current, former, or prospective client's information to the disadvantage of the client, depending on the harm to the current, former, or prospective client or clients. - (b) Reproval is the presumed sanction when a licensed paraprofessional recklessly or through gross negligence reveals information relating to the representation of a client, or uses a current, former, or prospective client's information to the disadvantage of the client, depending on the harm to the current, former, or prospective client or clients - (c) Suspension or reproval is the presumed sanction when a licensed paraprofessional violates rule 4.4 of the Rules of Professional Conduct regarding a licensed paraprofessional's duties concerning inadvertently transmitted writings depending on the harm to the party whose information is inadvertently disclosed.